 Cisco System's Cloud Networking Group announced a new cloud-managed Wi-Fi 802.11ac access point, the Cisco Meraki MR34.
 Small and medium-sized businesses will be able to provide wireless access to more users and devices while managing their wireless network from any location, via the cloud.

 Small and medium-sized business (SMB) networks are supporting more devices, users and remote locations, just like large enterprises.
-A
+A cloud-managed Wi-Fi architecture can help smaller IT teams manage this complex network environment more efficiently while cutting operational and deployment costs.

 "As [the industry] transitions into an era of leaner IT and we see increasing uptake of cloud services and applications, enterprise IT is looking for increased automation of IT infrastructure, process and application rollouts," said Rohit Mehra, vice president of network infrastructure research at Framingham, Mass.-based IDC.